mv source target

 `/home/tom/bar/' -> `/home/jerry/bar'

-You can prompt before overwrite i.e. pass the -i option to make mv interactive if the same name files/folder already exists in the destination directory:
+-i option to make mv interactive if the same name files/folder already exists in the destination directory:

 Sample outputs: